awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 Use the [Auth0 Android](https://github.com/auth0/Auth0.Android) library.
 :::

 To allow your users to link their accounts, in your requests, you need to send an additional boolean value.
-The boolean value tells the application that it is a secondary login, with the `userID` value obtained after the first login.
+The boolean value tells the application that it is a secondary login, in addition to the `userID` value obtained after the first login.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java